Baby (2015 Hindi film): Plot

 Feroz sends Ajay, Jai and frequent collaborator Om Prakash Shukla, an expert hacker, to meet their deep asset, Ashfaq, in Al-Dera.
 Bilal is holding meetings in Al-Dera to discuss the funding and execution of the terrorist attacks.
 With Shukla's help, Ajay and Jai break into Bilal's room and kill him.
-As they are about to return, they find that Maulana is also present at the suite.
+As they are about to return, they find that Maulana is also present in the suite.
 Jai knocks him out.
 They decide to bring him back to India, under the pretext that he is Ashfaq's uncle who needs to visit India for an urgent liver transplant.
 They manage to get a visa from the local authorities for Maulana (being shown as Ashfaq's ill uncle), but the hotel security discovers Bilal's corpse.
 Police Chief Hani Mohammad starts investigating Bilal's death.
 He quickly identifies Ajay and his team as Indian agents.

 Maulana regains consciousness and suddenly attacks and wounds Ajay, who manages to subdue him.
 Meanwhile, Ajay and his team then board the plane, but Hani contacts the ATC and asks them to stop the aircraft.
 However, when he sees a newspaper that reveals that Maulana and Bilal are wanted terrorists with an international bounty on their heads, he smiles and lets the plane take off without any further hindrance.
 A voice-over by Feroz reveals that Maulana was brought to India, but his capture was kept a secret.
 After 6 weeks of rigorous interrogation, when Maulana had nothing substantial left to contribute, he was handed over to the Indian Army and taken to Srinagar, where he was given the same treatment by the army as given to militants (implying that he was eliminated).
 The trial run is successful, and the temporary task force is given permanent status where the agents celebrate their victory.